dtortosa/genetics_trainability_australia/to_do_combat_genes.md

     - paper about correlation between test and discovery in PRS
     - Overestimated prediction using polygenic prediction derived from summary statistics
     - more interesting papers
+        - Evaluation of polygenic scoring methods in five biobanks shows larger variation between biobanks than methods and finds benefits of ensemble learning
         - Polygenic risk score prediction accuracy convergence
         - 15 years of GWAS discovery: Realizing the promise
         -  PGS-Depot: a comprehensive resource for polygenic scores constructed by summary statistics based methods